-People who manage the operational aspects of a company or organization have a number of tools, methodologies and technologies available to help them facilitate efficient processes and operations.
+People who manage the operational aspects of a company or organisation have a number of tools, methodologies and technologies available to help them facilitate efficient processes and improve operations.
 There are countless books, consultants, seminars and even certification programs available to managers who are seeking a better way of doing things.

 You can’t spend more than a few minutes in the world of operations management before you begin hearing about Lean.
 Indeed you may find yourself assigned to a team or position responsible for implementing a Lean program in the context of your own job responsibilities.